Jack97/filly/README.md

 * Docker Engine 19.03.0+
 * Docker Compose

-If you're developing on a Mac, you'll need to [configure native NFS to work with Docker](https://sean-handley.medium.com/how-to-set-up-docker-for-mac-with-native-nfs-145151458adc).
+If you're developing on a Mac, you'll need to [configure NFS to work with Docker](https://sean-handley.medium.com/how-to-set-up-docker-for-mac-with-native-nfs-145151458adc).

 ### Steps

 1. Create a `.env` file in the project root.

     ```bash
-    # Navigate the the repository
+    # Navigate to the repository
     cd /path/to/repository

     # Create the file